HyperARCo/Mirador/README.md

 Here's the problem: RealityKit, and AR in general, is location-agnostic.
 It tracks device motion in xyz, like a video game, but doesn’t hold the concept of GPS or real-world location.

 Adding to this challenge, the GPS and compass in phones is also infamously bad - everyone knows the experience of walking in the wrong direction down a busy street because your phone didn’t know where you were or which direction you were facing.
-Imagine trying to higlight points of interest in AR, while the location is off by 10m and the device heading is off by 90º.
+Imagine trying to highlight points of interest in AR, while the location is off by 10m and the device heading is off by 90º.

 Mirador solves all of this.
 It uses a visual anchor to understand the device location, and then takes care of displaying AR elements in the right place.